Chenghua Emperor: Wars with the Mongols and Jurchens

 The Guyuan incident raised concerns among some Beijing dignitaries about the presence of Mongols in Chinese territory and their potential connections with Mongols across the border and even with Tibetans.
 In 1468 and 1469, invaders from Mongolia attacked Yulin, further emphasizing the danger to the reorganized Beijing garrison.
-The commanders of the garrison were eager for battle in order to test their troops and gain glory and booty, but they faced opposition from grand secretaries Peng Shi and Shang Lu, who argued that the rebellion had already been defeated.
+The commanders of the garrison were eager for battle in order to test their troops and gain glory and booty, but they faced opposition from the grand secretaries Peng Shi and Shang Lu, who argued that the rebellion had already been defeated.

 The responsibility for resolving the situation was given to Wang Yue, (Note: Wang Yue (1426–1499) was a civil official and served as the governor of Datong until 1469.) the most capable follower of the war party associated with eunuchs and courtiers.
 He was transferred to Yulin at the end of 1469.
 In 1470, Wang successfully defeated the Mongol invaders in a series of battles.
 Bai Gui, an opponent of the war party and now minister of war, sent Yu Zijun (Note: Yu Zijun (1429–1489) was a brilliant scholar, jinshi at the age of 21, and a capable administrator who excelled in organizing large water projects in Fujian.) to the area as governor (he remained in office until 1477).
 Together, Yu Zijun and Wang Yue were able to stabilize the situation.
 While Wang was defeating the Mongols in the field (in 1471 and 1473), Yu planned the construction of a defensive wall at Ordos.
 Despite concerns about the cost, the government eventually gave permission in 1474.
 Within a few months, 40,000 soldiers built a 1777 li (1000 km) long wall, standing 9 meters high and equipped with numerous towers and other supporting structures.
 This wall proved effective in a major attack during the summer of 1482.

 Nevertheless, Mongol raids continued after that.
 At the end of the 15th century, the Mongol power was partly restored by Batumöngke, the Great Khan of the Mongols from 1480.
 Under his leadership, the Mongols renewed their attacks on Chinese territory, nullifying the Ming victories of the 1470s.